justin-p/PyParaScraper/README.md

 Features:

 - Supports a couple, but not all, filters.
-- Built-in anti-"bot detection" evasion 👺.
+- Built-in "bot detection" evasion 👺.
 - Send new listings to telegram or discord.
 - No hardcoded shizzels, everything is in a config file.